rozwalak/Vibe_Analysis/plan_panmap_pipeline.md

 Inspect existing input files and read documentation of software that will be implemented (snakemake, panmap, samtools etc.).

 ## Step 2
 Prepare  the overall workflow structure in Snakemake.
+Remember about config file to enable ease change all parameters implemented in the pipeline.

 ## Step 3
 Implement: panmap.